g75-org/punkrockcompound-frontend/README.md

 - [] give user error message when loging in with the wrong details instead of error message
 - [] write logic to check if band has any albums
 - [] finish creating band

+### new notes

+- fix link to band profille page after creation
+  - emit event
+- [] add albums to creation page
+  - [] build figma first
+  - [] get all proper names for saving into the database